-Many of our distribution centers around the country have been fitted with high-efficiency LED lighting systems to reduce energy consumption.
+Many of our distribution centers around the country have high-efficiency LED lighting systems to reduce energy consumption.
 These systems take advantage of motion-activated LED lights to replace older metal halide systems.
 The new systems helped Dot curb total KwH/cu.ft. consumption by 37 percent between 2006 and 2014.

 In addition to recycling more than 1 million pounds of cardboard, stretch wrap, and paper products across our company, we recycle broken pallets, which are converted into mulch or wood pellets for heating.

-Dot Foods has more than doubled its recycling over a five year period, with a total of 2,658,000 pounds recycled in 2014!
+Dot Foods has more than doubled its recycling over five years, with a total of 2,658,000 pounds recycled in 2014!

 In addition to offering electronic transactions for all customer and vendor communication, we scaled back on the number of hard copies we printed.
 This led to a 37 percent decrease in printer paper expense between 2008 and 2014.

 Dot's conservation efforts also help our manufacturer partners operate more sustainably as well.
 With their LTL trucks off the road, there are fewer trucks burning fuel.